Microlocal Theory of Legendrian Links and Cluster Algebras: Introduction

 The object of this article will be to show the existence of intrinsically symplectic quasi-cluster $\mathrm{K}_2$-structures and quasi-cluster Poisson structures on moduli stacks of sheaves with singular support in the alternating strand diagram of a complete grid plabic graph.
 The construction of such quasi-cluster structures is achieved via contact and symplectic topology, based on the recently developed machinery of Legendrian weaves, and we show that there exists a canonical initial quasi-cluster seed associated to a relative Lagrangian skeleton.
 This is the first manuscript proving the existence of such cluster structures for these general moduli stacks, and entirely in symplectic geometric terms, as well as introducing the first symplectic topological definition of cluster $\mathcal{A}$-variables associated to Lagrangian fillings of Legendrian links.
 In particular, our constructions admit natural contact and symplectic invariance and functoriality properties, and the cluster variables can be named and computed after performing Hamiltonian isotopies.

-Several new ingredients are introduced for this purpose, among them are the initial weave of a grid plabic graph, cluster mutations along non-square faces, the concept of sugar-free hulls, and the notion of microlocal merodromy.
+Several new ingredients are introduced for this purpose, among them are the initial weave of a grid plabic graph, cluster mutations along non-square faces, possibly with lollipops, the concept of sugar-free hulls, and the notion of microlocal merodromy.
 Microlocal merodromies capture microlocal parallel transport along a relative cycle and they are crucial in defining a set of initial cluster $\mathcal{A}$-variables.
-From a contact geometry viewpoint, the construction (and obstruction) of embedded Lagrangian disks whose boundaries lie on an embedded exact Lagrangian filling have a central role.
+From a contact geometry viewpoint, embedded Lagrangian disks whose boundaries lie on embedded exact Lagrangian fillings have a central role.
 This allows for geometric characterizations of mutable and frozen vertices, which arise from relative homology groups of triples, and naturally explains the appearance of quasi-cluster structures.